 In case you’ve missed both of those, here’s a very quick explanation:

-- Closed throat lacing (oxford / balmoral): Quarters (leather sides through which laces pass) are sewn down to the instep.
+- Closed throat lacing (oxford/balmoral): Quarters (leather sides through which laces pass) are sewn down to the instep.
 Creates a “V” shape under the center of the laces.

-- Open throat lacing (blucher derby): Quarters are not sewn down to the instep.
+- Open throat lacing (blucher/derby): Quarters are not sewn down to the instep.
 No “V” is created.

-Parting Words On Balmorals
+Parting Words On Oxfords & Balmorals

-College grads, men re-entering the workforce, and guys just looking to expand their wardrobes: buy a high-quality oxford shoe.
+College grads, men re-entering the workforce, and guys just looking to expand their wardrobes: buy a high-quality Oxford shoe.
 It’ll provide years of stylish pleasure.

 What Next?

-Now that you have learned about Oxford shoes, check out some our related footwear guides for men:
+Now that you have learned about Oxford shoes, check out some of our related footwear guides for men:

 Leave A Comment